Hyalliti/ChatRestaurante/README.md

 # Restaurant-Chat-Using-Golang-and-VueJS-SocketIO
 Golang NN Chat

-A golang chatbot developed from scratch to classify order types.
+A golang chatbot developed from scratch to classify restaurant order types.